 We just need to update

-svelte.config.js to have it create the CSP meta
+svelte.config.js to have it create the CSP

 We can set mode to

-hash will compute a SHA256 cryptographic hash of all scripts which
+hash will compute a SHA256 cryptographic hash of all scripts

-on build and will not change until you rebuild the site.
+scripts are fixed on build and will not change until you rebuild the site.

 With SSR sites, SvelteKit might generate a different script for each request.
-To avoid the extra overhead of computing a set of hashes for each request an alternative is to use a nonce.
+To avoid the extra overhead of computing a set of hashes for each request, an alternative is to use a nonce.
 The nonce is just a randomly generated string.
 We just add the nonce to each script tag and also include it in the CSP meta.
 Now the browser just checks the nonce in the script match the one in the meta.
 For this to work best, we need to generate a new random nonce with each request.

 The third option,